Home Page

 evening [close of] first day [most important

-day - 14th] until the evening [close of]
+day - the 14th] until the evening [close of]

 cut off from Israel.